ataylor89/weatherforecast/README.md

 [a] It is common to think of all IO devices as files.
 A file is an abstraction.
 An abstraction is something that lets a set of different things be treated in the same way.

-[b] The IP address might be written into the stream at regular intervals to create packets.
-I think that this is more efficient than creating a new sequence of bytes at the time that the stream is flushed.
+[b] The IP address eventually gets written into the stream at regular intervals to create packets.
+I'm not sure whether this happens before or after the stream is flushed.
 Every packet gets routed to the correct recipient because it contains the IP address of the recipient.

 [c] The word *asynchronous* means not at the time of the initial transmission, or after the time of the initial transmission.
 Since it is not known beforehand what city the user wants a forecast for, the web page makes asynchronous requests to the server every time the user submits a form.